pact-foundation/pact-jvm/consumer/pact-jvm-consumer-groovy/README.md

 This will create an example user list with 3 users.

-__Version 3.2.13/2.4.14+__ The each like matchers have been updated to work with primitive types.
+The each like matchers have been updated to work with primitive types.

 ```groovy
 withBody {